junelsolis/AAU-Machine-Learning/Mini Project 2/Mini_Project_2_Report.md

 # Results

 The SVM classifier model achieved an accuracy of ~76.6% with minimal time elapsed for fitting the data.
-In contrast, the accuracy of the LSTM model was significantly higher at ~83.5%.
-A graph showing the comparison is shown below.
+In contrast, the accuracy of the LSTM model was significantly higher at ~84.9%.
+A graph comparing the model accuracies the comparison is shown below.

 ![](model_accuracy.png)

 During training it was also observed that validation loss started to increase and validation accuracy started to decrease around 6 epochs and therefore the training epochs was limited to this number.
+The model architecture is also shown below.

 ![](lstm_loss.png)![](lstm_accuracy.png)